Finice-net/finice2020.com/README.md

-# finice2020.github.io
+# Finice2019

-website for finice2020.
-Hosted in github-pages.
+website for finice2019